FermiQ/omm-bundle/psp/doc/hacking-the-build-system.md

 recommend that you use an editor with syntax highlighting when modifying a *Makefile.am*.

-If the file is a ".c" source, it will go to a *"_SOURCES"* variable.
+If the file is a ".F90" source, it will go to a *"_SOURCES"* variable.
 Finding which one is just a question of common sense, since you already know what this file is for.

 If the file is a ".h" source, it will go to a *"_HEADERS"* variable.
 If it is supposed to be installed, it will most likely fit into *"include_HEADERS"*.
 If it is purely internal, then it should be registered within *"noinst_HEADERS"*.

+Fortran modules - i.e. the *.mod* files - you want to install have to be manually declared in *"include_DATA"*, since they are not standard files.

 If the file can be considered as inert data from the perspective of the build system, it should go to the *"EXTRA_DIST"* variable. ".c" files included in